clarkfitzg/phd_research/notes/code_analysis.md

 - Flexibility to express more complex tasks using the DSL
 - Ability for a system to map (or compile) the DSL into efficient physical instructions

+## R data frame

+Some of the dplyr stuff maps R to SQL

+If I restrict the scope of code analysis to data frames then there are 3 DSL's:

+- data.table
+- dplyr
+- [rquery](https://winvector.github.io/rquery/) (new package, but designed
+  with this sort of optimization in mind)

+I call them DSL's because they're all similar to SQL type queries on tables.
+What I'm thinking about doing then is a sort of global script optimization on these languages, which is sort of like PL/SQL.